pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ### Test Replication Setup

-In the **primary node**, created a database with database name psql.
+In **primary node**, create a database with database name psql.

 ![image](https://user-images.githubusercontent.com/92078754/215960314-3c9da65d-7cfd-4006-abcd-694c00e35768.png)

-In the **replica node** the database psql we created in the primary node will replicate on the replica node.
-And when we are trying to write something here then it is giving below error.
+In **replica node** the database psql is created in the primary node will replicate on the replica node.
+And produces below error while writing something here.

 ![image](https://user-images.githubusercontent.com/92078754/215960687-57d9efe3-79b2-41d0-81b7-6125f57be74f.png)

-In **Replica1:** Here also the data from the primary node is replicated and when we are trying to write something here then it is giving below error.
+In **Replica1:** Here, the data from primary node is also replicated.
+And produces below error while writing something here.

 ![image](https://user-images.githubusercontent.com/92078754/215962383-b64bcfec-471b-4aeb-9917-a89b7c2eb475.png)